North Island Main Trunk: Recent upgrades

-In February 2011, duplication between Paekakariki and Waikanae was completed as part of the upgrade and expansion of the Wellington suburban network; see Kapiti Line for more information.
+In February 2011, duplication between Paekākāriki and Waikanae was completed as part of the upgrade and expansion of the Wellington suburban network; see Kāpiti Line for more information.

 In 2012–13, four bridges near Rangiriri between Auckland and Hamilton were replaced.
 The bridges were all over 100 years old with steel spans and timber piers, and were replaced by modern low-maintenance concrete ballast deck bridges.
 Bridges 479, 480, 481 & 482 were replaced, with lengths of 40 m, 40 m, 30 m and 18 m respectively.